Pharmacologic Interventions for Critically Ill Patients

 Immune-Based Therapy

-Recommendations regarding the use of adjunctive therapies in critical care settings, including antithrombotic therapy and vitamin C, can be found in Antithrombotic Therapy in Patients With COVID-19, Therapeutic Management of Hospitalized Adults With COVID-19, and Vitamin C.
+For the Panel’s recommendations regarding the use of antithrombotic therapy in critical care settings, see Antithrombotic Therapy in Patients With COVID-19 and Therapeutic Management of Hospitalized Adults With COVID-19.

 References